About Adams County Children’s Advocacy Center

 Founded in 2006, by a group of dedicated community members, ACCAC serves all of Adams County, Pennsylvania; supporting the child victim of abuse and their family members from initial outcry throughout their journey toward healing; utilizing child-centered, strengths-based, trauma-informed practices.

-The CAC is a fully dedicated nonprofit organization, governed by a diverse, volunteer board of directors from the community.
+The CAC is a fully dedicated, independent nonprofit organization, governed by a diverse, volunteer board of directors from the community.
 All services are free thanks to the continued generosity of individuals, businesses, organizations, and public agencies.

 At the Center, children and family members meet with their Child & Family Advocate, who helps them identify their specific needs and provides comprehensive case management, including advocacy support, forensic interviews, mental health services, referrals to other human service providers, and medical exams.
 In the greater Adams County community, ACCAC staff provide prevention education to both children and adults, as well as psychoeducational groups for teen child abuse survivors and for parents/caregivers whose children have been victimized.

 Adams County Children’s Advocacy Center is fully accredited by the National Children’s Alliance and is one of the first CACs to achieve full accreditation in Pennsylvania.
-Today, there are 22 fully accredited CACs across Pennsylvania’s 67 counties.
+Today, there are over 30 fully accredited CACs across Pennsylvania’s 67 counties.

 What is a Children’s Advocacy Center?